Learn how to make a polymer clay ring dish in the shape of a handprint keepsake with these easy craft instructions, complete with a video tutorial.

 - Mother-daughter necklace set

-Gorgeous Jewelry gift ideas to gift with a handprint art ring dish
+Gorgeous Jewelry gift ideas to gift with a handprint art ring dish:

 - Delicate name rings